mvolkmann/blog/src/swift/Localization.md

 This removes the key from all languages, not just from the currently selected language.
-Do not press cmd-delete because that offers to delete the entire string catalog file!
+Do not press cmd-delete because that offers to delete the entire String Catalog file!

 ### Manual Keys

-Translations can be manually added to string catalog.
+Translations can be manually added to String Catalog.
 This enables working on translations before their keys are actually used in the code.